vertices-network/c-vertices-sdk/README.md

 * CMake
 * GNU Make

-Those are providing the static library: `libvertices`.
+Those are providing the static library: `libvertices.a`.

 #### CMake